akella/sass/README.md

 Structure
 =============
-`/sass/libs` - all the mixins and libs needed for us.
+`/sass/lib/base` - all the mixins and libs needed for us.

-`/sass/_mixins.scss` - agregates all those libraries and some common styles

 `/sass/screen.scss` - agregates all .scss files.

+`/sass/main.scss` - styles for the mainpage.

 Naming blocks
 =============